 |DO YOU KNOW?

-to upgrade and revise Superfund365.
-The next generation version will include all 1300+ Superfund sites across the US and will be updated in real-time as the EPA updates its database (unlike this version).
-The launch is scheduled for late 2015.
+.
+This version includes all 1300+ Superfund sites across the US and will be updated in real-time as the EPA updates its database (unlike this version).

 Brooke has also been making photographs at Superfund sites.
 Please visit this series called Sites Unseen